2003–04 FA Cup: Final

 Manchester United won the game and lifted the trophy for the 11th time in their history (a competition record) with a 3–0 victory over a Millwall side who were the first team from outside the top flight to reach the FA Cup final in 12 years.

 Media coverage

 In the United Kingdom, the BBC were the free to air broadcasters for the third consecutive season while Sky Sports were the subscription broadcasters for the sixteenth consecutive season.

-The matches shown live on the BBC were: Accrington Stanley 1–0 Huddersfield Town (R1); Burton Albion 0–1 Hartlepool United (R2); Southampton 0–3 Newcastle United and Yeovil Town 0–2 Liverpool (R3); Liverpool 2–1 Newcastle United and Manchester City 1–1 Tottenham Hotspur (R4); Sunderland 1–1 Birmingham City and Arsenal 2–1 Chelsea (R5); Portsmouth 1–5 Arsenal and Millwall 0–0 Tranmere Rovers (QF); Arsenal 0–1 Manchester United (SF); and Manchester United 3–0 Millwall (Final).
+The matches shown live on the BBC were: